divneela/Air_Quality_Detection_ML/README.md

 ## Acknowledgements
 * The authors extend their heartfelt thanks to Professor Vishnu Pendyala, whose commitment to intuition-based and continuous learning has profoundly shaped their academic journey in Machine Learning.
 His approach of emphasizing critical thinking significantly enriched the authors' understanding and contributed to the robustness of this project.
 The intellectual curiosity sparked in his classes was invaluable.
-* Thanks to all the contributors who spend time to help improve this project.
+* Thanks to all the contributors who spent valuable time to help improve this project.
 * Special thanks to the data providers and researchers who have made their work available to the community.

+## Note: For the authors hard work in making this project an all rounder in a pool of 10 projects in terms of all aspects, they were awarded the "Outstanding Project Award".

 ## Authors
 - Divya Neelamegam - [@divneela](https://github.com/divneela)